TensorKartDev/Agents/README.md

 ```

 Visit `http://127.0.0.1:8000`, enter any config path (e.g., `examples/configs/firmware_workflow.yaml`), and watch each task move from pending → thinking → completed with outputs rendered below the table.
 The UI works for any configuration and engine.
-The dashboard uses Bootstrap styling with neon progress bars and a live mission console, so runs feel “robotic” and easy to monitor.
+The dashboard uses Bootstrap styling with neon progress bars and a live mission console, plus an “Active workflows” widget that surfaces in-progress runs with their % completion.

 ## Testing